aslanzyx/ubcq-mentorship-project-zxcalc/README.md

 - Graph state & Local complementation: https://youtu.be/L2mnMjGaK2g
 - Local complementation practices: https://youtu.be/64t8oHuGXxg
 - Measurement-based quantum computation on graph state: https://youtu.be/zT2jw0D96Jw
-- flow condition: in the making
+- Flow condition: in the making
+- Paper for flow conditions: https://arxiv.org/abs/quant-ph/0702212
 - Some questions:
   1. Denote U as the local complementation operator.
 What is U^2?
 What is U^dagger?
 Why does U^dagger change the graph geometry the same way as U?
   2. How to reduce a projective measurement in X-base to Y-base?
 What graph trasformations need to be done to simulate an X-base measurement.